pauldijou/redux-act/README.md

 #### Parameters

-- **actionCreators** (object or array): which action creators to bind.
+- **actionCreators** (object or array): which action creators to assign.
 If it's an object, it's a map of name -> action creator, useful when importing several actions at once.
 - **stores** (object or array): the target store(s) when dispatching actions.
 Can be only one or several inside an array.

 #### Usage